Lilu’s compression bra aims to help nursing mothers pump more milk faster

 “The biggest culprit was the breast pump,” she says.

 One of the problems with pumping is that you often end up producing less milk.
-One of the solutions that doctors and lactation consultants recommend, which is backed by research from the Stanford Children’s Hospital, is using breat massage.
+One of the solutions that doctors and lactation consultants recommend, which is backed by research from the Stanford Children’s Hospital, is using breast massage.
 This technique not only can help with production, but it also helps you get milk that’s richer in fat content, can extend your supply for longer periods of time, and may allow you to pump your milk in less time.

 However, breast massage ties up a woman’s hands from other tasks while pumping – a process that can take 30 minutes or even an hour, depending on various factors.